Saturday, December 27, 2025

 The INT/LT Composite indicator (outlook 3 to 6+ months) has three separate components.
 Starting Aug 26, 2023 SPX options are removed due to extreme 0DTE volume distortions.
 New weights are ETF put-call indicator (30%), SPX 2X ETF INT ratio (40%), and 3rd a volatility indicator (30%) which combines the options volatility spread of the ST SPX (VIX) to the ST VIX (VVIX) with the UVXY $ volume.

 Update Alt, INT view.
-Bearish sentiment improved slightly above neutral.
+Bearish sentiment was mostly unchanged and remains below neutral.

 Update EMA.
-Bearish sentiment declined to slightly below a weak Sell.
+Bearish sentiment rose from a weak Sell mid way to neutral.

 II.
 Dumb Money/Smart Money Indicators